aleksgeorgi/Databases-FinalProject/README.md

 ## Project 3 Goal:

-Take flat file of Class Schedule and create a normalized database with appropriate schemas and table relationships
+Database Design and Implementation.
+Take flat file from the QueensClassSchedule backup file and create a normalized database with appropriate schemas and table relationships.
+Then create 10 queries of varying complexity to test the database.

 ## Team Members: